trozware/troz.net-2025/src/post/2025/swiftui-mac-2025.md

 ![Hidden title bar][i7]

-Sometimes, this caused a graphical glitch in the `glassProminent` button, but I expect this is a beta issue.
+~~Sometimes, this caused a graphical glitch in the `glassProminent` button, but I expect this is a beta issue.~~ This is fixed in beta 5.

 #### Numbers